shinsahara/vdmexample/README.md

 # vdmexample
-VDM (Vienna Development Method) examples with Japanese identifiers.
-A few examples with English.
+VDM (Vienna Development Method) examples are written in Japanese identifiers and comments.
+A few examples are written in English.